BlasBenito/collinear/README.md

 ### `collinear()`

-The `collinear()` function applies a multicollinearity filtering to numeric and categorical variables via pairwise correlations (with `cor_select()`) and variance inflation factors (with `vif_select()`).
+The `collinear()` implements an automated multicollinearity filtering method for numeric and categorical variables (transformed to numeric via `target_encoding_lab()`) based on pairwise correlation filtering (with `cor_select()`) and VIF-based filtering (with `vif_select()`).
-Categorical variables are converted into numeric via target-encoding (with `target_encoding_lab()`) using a `response` variable as reference.
-If the response variable is not provided, categorical variables are ignored.

 #### Input arguments

 The function takes these inputs:

-- `df`: a data frame with predictors, and preferably, a response (more about this later).
+- `df`: Data frame with numeric and/or categorical predictors.
-- `response`: the name of the response variable, only relevant **and highly recommended** if there are categorical variables within the predictors.
+- `response`: Name of a response variable in `df`, only required if there are categorical variables within the predictors.
 - `predictors`: names of predictors involved in the multicollinearity analysis.
-- `preference_order`: names of the predictors in the user’s order of preference.
-Does not need to name all predictors in `predictors`!
+- `preference_order`: names of the predictors in order of preference.
+  Can be a user defined vector, or the result of `preference_order()`.
-- `cor_method`: usually “pearson”, but also “spearman” is accepted.
+- `cor_method`: pairwise correlation method usually “pearson”, but also “spearman” is accepted.
 - `max_cor`: maximum correlation allowed between two predictors.
 - `max_vif`: maximum VIF allowed in a predictor.
 - `encoding_method`: method used to convert categorical variables into numeric.
 Only relevant when a `response` is provided.
-By default, each group of the categorical variable is encoded with the mean of the `response` across the group.
+The method “mean” (default) encodes each group of the categorical variable with the mean of the `response` across the group.

 The code below shows a quick example.
-Notice that the argument `preference_order` was left as NULL, but will be explained later.
+Notice that the argument `preference_order` was left as NULL.

 ``` r
 selected_predictors <- collinear(